dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Why is (xp - 1)/(x - 1) irreducible over Q?

 ### Question 3.70
-Can you prove the fundamental theorem of algebra using galois theory?
+Can you prove the fundamental theorem of algebra using Galois theory?
 What do you need from analysis to do so?

 ### Question 3.71